Hawaii prepares for high winds, rain as hurricane nears | WTOP

 Caldwell said at the same news conference that 13 shelters were to open at 9 a.m.
 Sunday around Oahu, well ahead of the hurricane impacting the island, anywhere from midday into the evening.
 People will have to wear face coverings to be admitted, and will have to wear them unless they are eating, drinking or sleeping.

-The storm was about 430 miles (695 kilometers) southeast of Honolulu Saturday.
+The storm was about 235 miles (380 kilometers) east of Honolulu early Sunday, moving west-northwest at 16 mph (26 kph).

 President Donald Trump issued an emergency declaration for Hawaii because of the hurricane, directing federal assistance to supplement state and local response efforts.